Groundhog Day (musical): Act II

-Act Two opens at yet another Groundhog Day Ceremony as Nancy Taylor contemplates her behaviour patterns and how she presents herself ("Playing Nancy").
+Nancy contemplates her behaviour patterns and how she presents herself ("Playing Nancy").
 Phil arrives at Gobbler's Knob for his broadcast and interrupts his report to shoot Punxsutawney Phil and then himself.
-The next morning, Phil wakes on 2 February and exhausts every way to kill himself, vowing not to give up ("Hope") that he will one day successfully commit suicide.
+The next morning, Phil wakes on 2 February and exhausts every way to kill himself, vowing not to give up that he will one day successfully commit suicide and or escape from the time loop ("Hope)".
 Phil returns to the diner and with nothing to lose, tells Rita what is happening, proving his claims by spouting off facts about the townspeople, predicting their actions, and finally telling Rita things he has learned about her ("Everything About You").
 Intrigued, Rita spends the day with Phil, learning various things he's done about town and theorizing what she would do in his shoes ("If I Had My Time Again").
-That evening Rita goes to the B&B to see what happens when his day starts over, but falls asleep first, with Phil ("Everything About You (Reprise)”).
+That evening, Rita goes to the bed and breakfast Phil is staying in to see what happens when his day starts over, but falls asleep in his room before she can find out ("Everything About You (Reprise)").

-The next morning, Phil wakes on 2 February alone again and decides to engage with the townspeople and better himself, even learning to play the piano ("Philosopher").
+The next morning, Phil wakes on 2 February, alone again and decides to engage with the townspeople and better himself, even learning to play the piano ("Philosopher").
 Phil learns that Ned's wife has died, and later that evening, he finds a homeless man dead in the park, which he spends several days trying to prevent before accepting that some things are inevitable ("Night Will Come").
 On a new Groundhog Day, Phil delivers a surprisingly profound broadcast before running about town all day helping townspeople ("Philanthropy").
 Rita arrives at the banquet and overhears everyone in town raving about what Phil has done for them that day, only to discover he is also playing in the band ("Punxsutawney Rock").
 In a bachelor auction, Rita buys a dance with Phil and kisses him, both feeling that they are only just learning what the other is like ("Seeing You").
 The next morning, Phil wakes to find Rita still in his room and a fresh layer of snow covering the ground outside.
 Though overjoyed at finally being able to leave, Phil agrees to spend the day with Rita.
-They start their day with watching the sun rise in Punxsutawney on February 3 ("Dawn").
+They start their day with watching the sun rise in Punxsutawney on 3 February ("Dawn").